WesleyLuk90/ffxiv-vr/README.md

 -   For performance, decreases the display limits in FFXIV
     -   `System Configuration > ... > Display Limits > Character and Object Quantity > Minimum`

+## Help

+If you want to report a bug or request a feature please create an [Issue](https://github.com/WesleyLuk90/ffxiv-vr/issues).

+For support and discussion please ask in the Discord ([https://discord.gg/flat2vr](https://discord.gg/flat2vr))

 ## Compatibility

 Tested with Virtual Desktop, Occulus Link and SteamVR.
 OpenXR is recomended over SteamVR if available.